 Provided also that the proceeds of sale of any property or any moneys received by the trustees as premiums for the granting of leases, or raised by way of mortgage, may, with the approval of the Governor but not otherwise, be applied by the trustees in the improvement of any property vested in them.

-[Section 9 amended by No. 1 of 1997 s.
+[Section 9 amended: No. 1 of 1997 s.
 18.]

 9A.
 Power to sell and apply money held